 Does law school put too much pressure on its students?

 This kind of criticism applies to the best of professions and institutions like IITs, IIMs etc and Law Universities are not any exceptions.
 I for one don’t mind that if the students in the Law Universities have to work hard, wherein most of law colleges in the country are producing not even half baked lawyers.

 What advice would you like to share with those hardworking students who were unable to get into the top NLUs?
-What steps should they take to compete on a footing of equality with the best in the business?

 Most of the Law Schools are a lot better than what they used to be during our time, still as a matter of fact a lot of us graduated started work and many are currently known internationally for their achievements.
 One should have the sense of pride where anybody joins; one should work hard to be professionally competent, technically sound and socially relevant to succeed in law education.
 Since, Law Universities have become a brand and known for good education, standards certainly vary from one institution to another.
 But, those students who work hard come out successful from all institutions.